St Edmund's Memorial, Hoxne: The monument

 The current monument is not the original monument which collapsed during a storm 27 June 1905.
 It was rebuilt by Agnes Burrell Bateman-Hanbury, the daughter of Sir Edward Kerrison, 1st Baronet.
 She had inherited Oakley Park, as Hoxne manor was then known following the death of her brother Sir Edward Kerrison, 2nd Baronet who had died in 1886.
-Faulty instructions given to Richard F. Perfitta, a stone mason based in Diss, led to errors in the inscription.
+Faulty instructions given to Richard F. Perfitt, a stone mason based in Diss, led to errors in the inscription.